PaulienVa/rugbymatch/exercices/Ex3.md

 It should not be very different from what is known from Java.

 The only thing you should know to integrate spring into a Kotlin application, is the `lateinit` modifier.
-Each property that is initialized through dependency injection, should be marked with this modifier. `lateinit` kan only be used together with the `var` modifier.
+Each property that is initialized through dependency injection, should be marked with this modifier. `lateinit` can only be used together with the `var` modifier.
 Properties annotated with those modifiers are not allowed to have custom getters and setters.

 ### a - Scoring board